kigster/dnsmadeeasy/README.md

 If you are not planning on accessing more than one DnsMadeEasy account from the same Ruby VM, it's recommended to save the credentials in the above mentioned file. **DO NOT check that file into any repository.**

-Assuming my credentials are stored, I can access everything about my domains as follows (let's pretend that I own a bunch of `gamespot` domains):
+> **NOTE: below examples assume that credentials are stored in `~/.dnsmadeeasy/credentials.yml`.

+Using the `DME` module (or `DnsMadeEasy` if you prefer) you can access all of your records through the available API method calls, for example:

 ```ruby